1. Applicable Terms Used in the Policy

 Sexual abuse is a term commonly used when discussing sexual assault, and refers to a series of repeated acts.

 e.
 Sexual Harassment

-Sexual harassment is harassing someone because of that person’s perceived sex.
+Sexual harassment is harassing someone because of that person’s perceived gender.
 It includes but is not limited to unwelcome sexual advances, requests for sexual favors, and other verbal or physical harassment of a sexual nature when:

 • submission to such conduct is made either explicitly or implicitly as a term or condition of an academic status/decision or an individual’s employment; or